William J. Wilgus: Biography

-William John Wilgus was born on 20 November 1865 in Buffalo, New York, the son of Frank Augustus Wilgus and his wife Margaret Ann Woodcock.
+William John Wilgus was born on November 20, 1865, in Buffalo, New York, the son of Frank Augustus Wilgus and his wife Margaret Ann Woodcock.

 Wilgus graduated from Buffalo Central High School in 1883.
 He studied for two years under a local civil engineer and took a Cornell correspondence course in drafting, 1883–1885, ending his formal education.
 Afterward, Wilgus embarked on what would soon become a prominent career in civil engineering.
 Wilgus worked on some of the largest and most complex railroad projects during his time.

 Career

 After high school he was privately tutored in engineering before accepting his first position as a rodman and draughtsman for the Minnesota and Northwestern Railroad in 1885.
 Wilgus rose rapidly in his profession.
-In 1892, he married Mary Reed.
 In 1893 he began his association with the New York Central and Hudson River Railroad as an assistant engineer on its Rome, Watertown and Ogdensburg line.
 By 1899 he became the railroad's chief engineer for construction and maintenance of way (track) and in 1903 became the vice-president in charge of construction.
 During these years he supervised the planning and construction of Buffalo Union Station, the Michigan Central Railway Tunnel and the Weehawken Terminal.

 In 1907 Wilgus was forced to resign from the New York Central and Hudson River Railroad after a crash involving the new electric locomotives he had helped to develop killed 20 passengers.
 Sixteen died on impact, and four more died in the hospital.
 The victims were mostly women and children.
 Anxious to defend his reputation, he carefully documented the design decisions, but the railroad's lawyers forced him to destroy his papers, fearing that they would be brought into court as evidence.
 To keep the railroad from pinning the blame on him, he reconstructed the documentation and used its existence to keep the railroad from throwing him to the wolves.
 Wilgus went on to open his own consulting practice.
 He advised numerous railroad companies on construction and improvement projects and on the valuation of their holdings.
 He also worked with several states and municipalities including several concerned with the improvement of passenger and freight transportation in the New York Metropolitan area.

-He was awarded a Telford Medal by the Institution of Civil Engineers in their 1910-11 session.
+He was awarded a Telford Medal by the Institution of Civil Engineers in their 1910–11 session.

 Wilgus was appointed director of military railways and deputy director of general transportation in the American Expeditionary Forces; he retired with the rank of Colonel and a Distinguished Service Medal.